jyu-theartofml/kaggle_quora/README.md

 representation vectors and contrastive loss is used to train the model.</p>

 <p align='center'><img src = 'lstm_quora.png', width=60%, height=60%><br> Fig 2.
 Schematic of workflow for classifier model, the final output is a 1D vector with values from 0 - 1 corresponding to the probability that they are duplicate questions.</p>
-<p>With the codes presented in this repository, the LB log loss score was 0.36160 with no dropouts applied.
-Further optimization and tweaking of the model will be evaluated.
+<p>With the codes presented in this repository, the LB log loss score was 0.32650 with dropout of 0.30 applied.